-The GSLB Round Robin service will allow to share the requests equally between all the backends at DNS level.
+The GSLB Round Robin service will allow sharing the requests equally between all the backends at DNS level.

 Priority Services in GSLB Farms

-The GSLB Priority service will allow to create a global DNS clustering service at domain name level.
+The GSLB Priority service will allow creating a global DNS clustering service at domain name level.

 The configuration options of both services type are shown below: